The Utah Valley Amateur Radio Club, K7UVA, will be participating in Field Day June 24 to 25, 2023 as a club!

 - Everything, including antennas, need to stay with in the 1000 foot diameter

-- Zero commercial power is allowed.
-Batteries, Solar Panels, and Generators only
+- No commercial power is allowed; batteries, Solar Panels, and Generators only

 - 3 Stations will use the Club call K7UVA

-- 1 GOTA Station must use a different call.
+- The GOTA Station will operate with a slightly different format

-- This will also use the same exchange of 3A with a call sign of K7GSL.
+- This station will use the call sign of K7GSL and the exchange 3A UT

 - Exchange is 3A UT (What we tell them: “Three Alpha Uniform Tango“)